NeblioTeam/neblio-api-lib-csharp/docs/TestnetNTP1Api.md

         public void main()
         {
             var apiInstance = new TestnetNTP1Api();
-            var body = new BurnTokenRequest(); // BurnTokenRequest | Object representing the token to be burned
+            var burnTokenRequest = new BurnTokenRequest(); // BurnTokenRequest | Object representing the token to be burned

             try
             {
-                // Builds a transaction that burns an NTP1 Token BurnTokenResponse result = apiInstance.TestnetBurnToken(body);
+                // Builds a transaction that burns an NTP1 Token BurnTokenResponse result = apiInstance.TestnetBurnToken(burnTokenRequest);
                 Debug.WriteLine(result);
             }
             catch (Exception e)